 All other rates and charges must be paid within 35 days of the issue of the rate notices.

-Where the deferment option is available, General Rates and Emergency Services Levies are deferred automatically if not paid by 30th June of the year to which the account relates.
+Where the deferment option is available, General Rates and Emergency Services Levies have deferred automatically if not paid by 30th June of the year to which the account relates.
 If the property is occupied by a Life tenant under the terms of a Will of a deceased estate, deferment is not allowed and the rebated amount must be paid by 30th June.

 If the property is sold and another purchased a new application must be made for the new property.

 A cap on Local Government Rates for seniors from 2017-18.
 The State Government has approved a $100 cap for Local Government rates applying to Senior households as of the 1st July 2017.
 Local governments are required by legislation to implement this policy change on behalf of the Government when they issue rates notices to affected Seniors.
 This means your Local Government rates notice now includes a concession that is the lesser of $100 or 25 per cent of the rates payable.

 Change of Ownership or Address